Manishfoodtechs/sentora-2/README.md

 * Lets encrypt HTTPS by default
 * Clients with separate user permissions
 * Refactored code without known security bugs and bad coding practices
-* In-Panel accessible Sentora store for free and paid module upgrades open for submissions by all module developer
+* In-Panel accessible Sentora store for free and paid module upgrades open for submissions by all module developers
 * Automatic upgrades and security updates
 * Built in billing and administration module or enhanced client manager or a module for existing billing software*
 * Up to date third party apps